KaraWaldemer/KaraWaldemer.github.io/_projects/react-native-demo.md

 ## <a id="getting-started"></a>Getting Started

+This walkthrough will cover the basics of getting started with React Native as well as stepping through a demo project to show examples of code.
+The full repository of code is available [here](https://github.com/KaraWaldemer/reactNativeDemo) for your convenience.

 React Native requires that you have Node and NPM installed and configured.
 This guide will assume that you have already completed that step and have a basic understanding of both Node and React.
 If you need a refresher, please check out the documentation for [Node](https://nodejs.org/en/) and [React](https://reactjs.org/).
 For a presentation on the basics of React Native, please go [here](https://thegingertechie.com/reactNativeDemo).